drowe67/codec2-dev/README_ofdm.txt

 Introduction
 ------------

-A 1600 bit/s (nominal uncoded payload data rate) Orthogonal Frequency Division Multiplexed (OFDM) modem.
+A 1400 bit/s (uncoded data rate) Orthogonal Frequency Division Multiplexed (OFDM) modem.
 Used for digital voice over HF SSB.
-Designed to be used with a rate 0.5 LDPC code with 700 bit/s coded voice.
+Designed to be used with a rate 0.5 LDPC code with 700 bit/s voice.

 The OFDM modem was first implemented in GNU Octave, then ported to C.
 Algorithm development is generally easier in Octave, but for real time